malleable-systems/malleable.systems/content/pages/mission.md

 For all of these principles, it is not yet clear how to best achieve them, and there are sure to be many possible solutions with different tradeoffs.
 We'll need to experiment as community with various approaches.
-The Lab's primary goal is to report on such efforts and raise awareness of work in these directions.
+The lab's primary goal is to report on such efforts and raise awareness of work in these directions.